 The number in each box under the species columns demonstrates the number of times the species was recorded during the survey season.
 The number reflected here is influenced by the number of surveys completed by volunteers.
 Therefore, it may be artificially high if a volunteer visits the site several times a month and records a particular species over and over.
 However, this feature does help monitor trends in species activity.
 For example, you will notice that wood frogs and chorus frogs are not recorded more than two times at any give site.
 This reflects their life history strategy.
 Both species visit vernal pools early in the season, are explosive breeders and then retreat from those pools for the remainder of the season.

 Conclusion

-The amphibian calling survey will continue in 2008.
+The amphibian calling survey will continue in 2011.
 No new sites will likely be added to the program unless a need arises through property acquisitions.
-A handful of volunteers are leaving the program in 2009.
-We anticipate new volunteers will fill their place.